 Free radical damage is known to increase the chances of gallstone development.
 Melatonin's antioxidant properties may be beneficial.

 Protection from radioactivity

 Much of the damage inflicted by contact with radioactive substances is caused by free radicals.
-In this respect, melatonin might be useful for patients undergoing radiation therapy or for those who work in high-radiation areas.24
+In this respect, melatonin might be useful for patients undergoing radiation therapy or for those who work in high-radiation areas.

-Melatonin clearly has many functions within the human body.
-It also seems that it might, at the very least, ameliorate some illnesses.
-No doubt in time, its full potential within the pharmaceutical world will become clear.
+Melatonin clearly has many functions within the human body, most of which we are yet to understand.
+It also seems that melatonin might be useful in the treatment of some illnesses.
+No doubt, in time, its full potential within the pharmaceutical world will become clear.